-Since the city has become synonym with volleyball, you can imagine there are plenty of nets awaiting sports lovers.
+Since the city has become synonymous with volleyball, you can imagine there are plenty of nets awaiting sports lovers.
 Even if you do not play, it is fun to watch tournaments (which are common during the warm months) or regular folks playing a set or two.

 Visit the Roundhouse Aquarium

 As mentioned, the Roundhouse on the pier is home to an aquarium.
 Entrance is free but donations are encouraged.

 This place has the objective of teaching visitors about the oceans, marine life, and the environment.
 They have several tanks with local fish and mollusks, interpretative signs, and staff willing to explain what is on display.
 Some creatures can be touched on the open tank.